PiotrRynio/pokemon-trainer-registration/README.md

 ## Tests:

-I decided not to mock requests to NextApi because I want to test the all app together (with backend part).
+I decided not to mock requests to Next Api because I wanted to test the all app together (with backend part).

 ***!!!
 IMPORTANT !!!***